-1. Probation
+2. Probation

-a.
-A program director may place a trainee on probation who is unable to meet the academic expectations of the Program or who experiences a serious lapse in complying with the policies and procedures of the Program, USA GME or USA Health, or for other serious misconduct and / or performance problems.
+Probation may be used for trainees who experience a serious lapse in complying with the policies and procedures of the program, USA GME, or USAH or for other serious misconduct and/or performance problems and may result in an extension of training.